jmil/Bioe421_521-MicrocontrollerApplications/Lab_04--GrepAwkSed/Lab04_A--GrepAwkSed.md

 1. Zip and SSH your results to your Instructor's Raspberry Pi using the instructions from last time.

-##Cleanup
-###After you shut down your RaspberryPi for the day, be sure you securely reconnect your computer monitor to the PC at your station.
+## Shutdown Procedure

+1. Shutdown your Pi properly:

+		$ sudo shutdown -h now

+ Unplug everthing and restore the Windows desktop computer to a working state.